 This blog post is part of a series on SQL Tuning.
 I shared some simple steps to help you tune a SQL Statement using the wrong Join Type in part one.
 While part two deals with how to tackle a problem where the optimizer picks the wrong index, and part three shares tips on how to fix statements where the Optimizer chooses a nested loop join instead of a hash join.

 Last week I had the pleasure of delivering a five-part SQL Tuning Workshop for my local Oracle User Group – Northern California Oracle User Group.
-The workshop explains the fundamentals of the cost-based optimizer, the statistics that feed it, the hints that influence it and key tools you need to exam executions plans.
+The workshop explains the fundamentals of the cost-based Optimizer, the statistics that feed it, the hints that influence it, and the key tools you need to examine execution plans.

 The first part of the workshop covers the history of the Oracle Optimizer and explains the first thing the Optimizer does when it begins to optimize a query – query transformation.

 Query transformations or the rewriting of the SQL statement into a semantically equivalent statement allows the Optimizer to consider alternative methods of processing or executing that query, which are often more efficient than the original SQL statement would allow.
 Most of Oracle’s query transactions are now cost-based, which means the Optimizer will cost the plan with and with the query transformation and pick the plan with the lowest cost.
 With the help of the Optimizer development team, I’ve already blogged about a number of these transformations, including: